gendercomics/website/src/intl/en/imprint.md

     For this project, data protection is of utmost importance; personal data is treated with confidentiality.
     Any personal information gathered via this website will be used for the intended purposes only and will not be given to third parties.
-    This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
   textCopyright: >
     **Copyright:**